gradle/gradle-talks/talks/publishing/src/slides/01-slides.md

 ## Controlling how your project gets published

+## Modifying the publication coordinates

 Values are taken from your project properties: group | name | version

 * For Maven repository: groupId | artifactId | version
 * For Ivy repository: organisation | module | revision

-Until now, tweaking these has NOT been easy to do!
+With publishing 2.0, you finally have full control.

 Example: Changing the coordinates of a Maven publication

 Example: Changing the coordinates of an Ivy publication

-## 1 project, multiple publications
+## Producing multiple publications from a single project

-Sometimes, you don't want to add a new 'project', just to get another 'publication'.
+Sometimes you don't want to add a new 'project', just to get another 'publication'.

-Until now, was tricky with Maven and not possible with Ivy.
+* In "publishing 1.0"
+    * Tricky for Maven repositories
+    * Not possible for Ivy repositories
+* In "publishing 2.0"
+    * Simple and powerful for both Maven and Ivy

-Example: Publishing the API jar and 'impl' jar separately
+Example: Publishing separate API and implementation jars

-# Fanstastic!!!

-# But...
+# Publishing 2.0

-Not everything works.
+It's great, but...

+It's not finished.
 Yet.

-## Signing artifacts

-## Repositories with different protocols

 # Thanks